-A new website with a custom interface to the museum’s digital collection and a library of educational resources for educators drives a whole new level of engagement for visitors , whether they’re online or in person.
+A new website with a custom interface to the museum’s digital collection and a resource library for educators drives a whole new level of engagement for visitors, whether they’re online or in person.

 Often referred to as the crown jewel of the Queen City of Cincinnati, the Cincinnati Art Museum (CAM) plays a crucial role in encouraging economic growth, educational excellence, and cultural enrichment for all Ohioans.